AccelByte/matchmaking-function-grpc-plugin-server-go/README.md

 ## Testing

-### Functionality Test in Local Development Environment
+### Functional Test in Local Development Environment

-The functionality of `gRPC server` methods can be tested in local development environment.
+The custom functions in this sample app can be tested locally using `postman`.

 1. Start the `dependency services` by following the `README.md` in the [grpc-plugin-dependencies](https://github.com/AccelByte/grpc-plugin-dependencies) repository.